schemathesis/schemathesis/docs/graphql.rst

 GraphQL
 =======

-Schemathesis provides basic capabilities for testing GraphQL-based applications.
+Schemathesis provides capabilities for testing GraphQL-based applications.
-The current support is limited to creating Hypothesis strategies for tests and crafting appropriate network requests.
+The current support is limited to Python tests - CLI support is in the works.

-**NOTE**: This area is in active development - more features will be added soon.

 Usage
 ~~~~~

-At the moment, there is no direct integration with pytest, and to generate GraphQL queries, you need to manually
-pass strategies to Hypothesis's ``given`` decorator.

 .. code:: python